electricmagnetic/kakadatabase-front/README.md

 # kakadatabase-front

-A React-based tool for tracking Orokonui Ecosanctuary's kākā.
+A React-based tool for tracking kākā.

 ## Setup